markotoplak/orange-widgetDebugging/readme.txt

 2. Create a snapshot of the canvas schema (File / Print Schema / Save image) with the same name.

-3. Following are changes that you can include at the topof the schema file (*.py) if you want to modify its execution.
+3. Following are changes that you can include at the top of the schema file (*.py) if you want to modify its execution.
 Use any of the following comments: